Xylophone

 Mouse 8 notes |

-A Glockenspiel is a very popular and easy to learn instrument for kids.
+A Glockenspiel is a very popular and easy-to-learn instrument for kids.
 It offers the chance to quickly become familiar with notes and play simple melodies.
 Even very little children are enthusiastic about the bell-like melodious tones and don’t hestitate to play as soon as they get a striker in their hand.

 These models are tuned in C major with a range of 1.5 octaves.